influxdata/docs-v2/content/v2.0/security/use-vault.md

 {{% /note %}}

 ## Start a Vault server
-Start a Vault server and ensure InfluxDB has network access to it.
+Start a Vault server and ensure InfluxDB has network (HTTP) access to the server.
 The following links provide information about running Vault in both development and production:

 - [Install Vault](https://learn.hashicorp.com/vault/getting-started/install)